TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-python-configure.md

 #### If using opencensus-ext-django integration

-1. Make sure you have the latest version of [opencensus-ext-django](https://pypi.org/project/opencensus-ext-django/).
+1. Make sure you have the latest version of [opencensus-ext-django](https://pypi.org/project/opencensus-ext-django/)
-2. Make sure you have `'opencensus.ext.django.middleware.OpencensusMiddleware'` in your settings.py file under `MIDDLEWARE`.
+2. Make sure you have `'opencensus.ext.django.middleware.OpencensusMiddleware'` in your settings.py file under `MIDDLEWARE`:

 ```
 MIDDLEWARE = (